Nearby Cycle Sheaves for Stable Polar Representations: Preliminary results

 \subsection{Existence of regular splittings}

 In this subsection, we give a proof of Proposition \ref{prop-regular-exists}.
-We begin by describing a homomorphism $\tilde r : B_W \to \widetilde B_W$ which splits the top row of diagram \eqref{eqn-main-diagram}, then verify that $\tilde r$ is a regular splitting in the sense of Defintion \ref{defn-reg-split} (see Proposition \ref{prop-reg-split}).
+We begin by describing a homomorphism $\tilde r : B_W \to \widetilde B_W$ which splits the top row of diagram \eqref{eqn-main-diagram}, then verify that $\tilde r$ is a regular splitting in the sense of Definition \ref{defn-reg-split} (see Proposition \ref{prop-reg-split} below).